TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 20/Proverbs 20.26.md

 ---

-A wise king winnoweth the wicked, And bringeth the [threshing] -wheel over them.
+A wise king winnows out the wicked, and drives the threshing wheel over them.